 |Selenium||37.5 mcg||14.2 mcg|

-Both fish contain a wide variety of similar nutrients.
-Walleye contains more of some nutrients while cod contains more of others.
-Which is healthier, walleye or cod?
+Both contain a wide variety of similar nutrients.
+One contains more of some nutrients while the other contains more of others.
+Let’s examine which one is healthier.

 Walleye is healthier than cod due to its higher percentage of heart healthy omega-3 fatty acids, B vitamins and minerals.
 Walleye provides more B12, thiamin, riboflavin, B5, niacin, folate, phosphorus, calcium and zinc.
-Walleye also contains two more grams of protein for every four ounces than cod.
+They also contain two more grams of protein for every four ounces.

 Cod is healthy also and contains a large number of the same nutrients.
-Cod provides more B6, potassium, magnesium and selenium.
+It provides more B6, potassium, magnesium and selenium.